Understanding personal hotspots

 But not everyone is comfortable with how hotspots work and what impact, if any, they might have on data plans and monthly budgets.
 If you are still wondering whether a personal hotspot is the right solution for you, here are some Q&As that might help you make up your mind.

 Think of a personal hotspot as your own Wi-Fi base station that you carry around in your pocket.
 Personal hotspots can be in the form of stand-alone devices (Mi-Fi units, Jetpacks, etc.) or they can be built into smartphones or cellular-connected tablets.

 How do they work?

-A personal hotspot works by tapping into a 3G or 4G cellular network and then wirelessly sharing a data connection with other nearby Wi-Fi-enabled devices.
+A personal hotspot works by tapping into a cellular network and then wirelessly sharing a data connection with other nearby Wi-Fi-enabled devices.
 The efficiency of data transfer to and from those other devices will reflect the speed and strength of the wireless signal to the original hotspot device.
-That’s why hotspots have become more popular with the arrival of 4G networks: the improved network speeds have made hotspots more efficient and closer to the network speeds we are used to at home or at work.
+That’s why hotspots have become more popular since the arrival of 4G networks: the improved network speeds have made hotspots more efficient and closer to the network speeds we are used to at home or at work.

 What devices can connect to a personal hotspot?